cybertaxonomy/cdm-dataportal/modules/cdm_dataportal/js/universalviewer/UPDATE.md

 ## Debugging:

-Universaviewer code is minified, for debugging, build the universalviewer project with the `--dev` option:
+Universalviewer code is minified, for debugging, build the universalviewer project with the `--dev` option:

 ~~~
 grunt build --dev